Prag8855/aab/content/guides/german-health-insurance/for-a-visa-application.md

 ## For a National Visa

 **To apply for a [[National Visa]]** at the German embassy or consulate, you need [expat health insurance](/glossary/Expat%20health%20insurance).
 This temporary insurance covers you during your first few months in Germany.
 [Feather's expat insurance](/out/feather-expats) works well for a National Visa.

-**When you arrive in Germany**, you must usually switch to [public](/glossary/gesetzliche%20Krankenversicherung) or [private](/glossary/private%20Krankenversicherung) health insurance.
-You must switch before you convert your National Visa to a [residence permit](/glossary/Aufenthaltstitel).
-The best option depends on your situation.

-Use my [health insurance picker](/tools/health-insurance-calculator), or [ask an expert](/guides/german-health-insurance#insurance-brokers) to help you choose.

-{% include '_blocks/healthInsuranceCalculatorStatic.html' %}

 The requirements depend on the visa you apply for: